Automated vacuum collection: Israel

 In 2006, Yavne municipality issued a tender for the establishment of a pneumatic evacuation of household waste for the residential project "Green Neighborhood" which comprises 4,700 household units in around 200 buildings.
 In September 2012, the system began operating in residential use.
 In February 2014, the municipality began replacing the neighborhood's street trash cans with pneumatic cans.
 Now there are also around 30 waste collection points in public areas - parks, schools and the streets.
 The system is also planned to be connected to all future neighborhoods and serve 10,660 house units.

 In May 2012, Ra'anana municipality approved the residential project "Neve Zemer" which is planned to include around 3,550 housing units in around 235 buildings with a pneumatic evacuation system of household waste.
-As of 2018, the pneumatic evacuation system already became operational.
+The pneumatic evacuation system became operational in 2018.

-As of 2015, Bat Yam municipality is currently engaged in planning a tender for construction and operation of pneumatic evacuation system that includes 5,000 residential neighborhood units (approximately 60 high rise buildings) and 2000 hotel rooms.
-In 2017, the municipality published the tender for the planning, financing, construction, operation and maintenance of the pneumatic evacuation system.
+Bat Yam municipality published in 2017 a tender for planning, construction, and operation of pneumatic evacuation system for 5,000 residential neighborhood units (approximately 60 high-rise buildings) and 2,000 hotel rooms.

-In 2009, Tel Aviv municipality's head of the city's construction and infrastructure manager, Dr. Benny Maor, claimed that in new neighborhoods that are planned in the northwest of the city, there is an intention to install a pneumatic evacuation system.
+In 2009, Tel Aviv municipality's head of the city's construction and infrastructure manager, Dr. Benny Maor, said the city planned to install a pneumatic evacuation system in planned northwestern neighborhoods.
 In 2013, the municipality requested the preparation of a plan for a pneumatic evacuation system as a condition for a building permit in part of a development plan of 11,446 square meters land plots located in Rothschild Boulevard and Ahad Ha'am streets.

+Australia

+In 2020, the first system in Australia became operational in Maroochydore, Queensland.
+The system was installed as part of the city center development project - the largest greenfield central business district development in the country.